-At Bradford Jacobs, our Employer of Records (EOR) platform provides reliable solutions for companies wishing to establish their presence in the Irish economy.
-From the first steps of setting up operations to ensuring compliance with the local payroll laws and regulations, we offer dedicated Ireland Payroll solutions that can be personalized to your requirements.
+At Bradford Jacobs, our Employer of Record (EOR) platform provides reliable solutions for companies wishing to establish their presence in the Irish economy.
+From the first steps of setting up operations to ensuring compliance with the local payroll laws and regulations, we offer dedicated Ireland Payroll solutions that can be personalised to your requirements.

 Foreign companies must have a legal entity to operate their own payroll in Ireland.
 A company must incorporate and register with the Irish Companies Registration Office (CRO) through filing Form A1.

 Rules on tax filing and reporting are stringently applied since the Pay-As-You-Earn (PAYE) system was modernised and revamped in 2019.
 Payroll taxes must be reported to Ireland’s Revenue Commissioners (known as ‘the Revenue’) on or before the date employees are paid.